On the weighted Wiener-L\'evy theorem: analogue on Euclidean space, strong converse on LCA group and applications to

 \subsection{Background and motivation}

-Let $A(\mathbb{T})$ be the collection of all complex valued continuous function on the unit circle $\mathbb{T}$ of the complex plane having absolutely convergent Fourier series.
+Let $A(\mathbb{T})$ be the collection of all complex valued continuous function on the unit circle $\mathbb{T}$ of the complex plane $\mathbb{C}$ having absolutely convergent Fourier series.
 The classical Wiener's theorem \cite{NW} states that if $f\in A(\mathbb{T})$ is nowhere zero, then $\frac{1}{f}\in A(\mathbb{T})$.
-L\'evy \cite{Le} generalized Wiener's theorem and showed that if $F$ is an analytic function in some neighborhood containing the range of $f$, then $F\circ f\in A(\mathbb{T})$ for all $f\in A(\mathbb T)$.
+L\'evy \cite{Le} generalized Wiener's theorem and showed that if $F$ is an analytic function in some neighborhood containing the range of $f\in A(\mathbb{T})$, then $F\circ f\in A(\mathbb{T})$.
 In fact, the converse is also true, and its first appearance dates back to Katznelson \cite{Katz1959}.
-Given a function $F:E\to\mathbb{C}$, where $E\subset \mathbb{C}$, we define a composition operator for $f\in A(\mathbb T)$.
-We restate combined classical Wiener-L\'evy and Katznelson theorem as follows: \begin{itemize} \item[ ] ``A composition operator $T_F$ maps $A(\mathbb T)$ into $A(\mathbb T)$ if and only if $F$ is real analytic on $E.$" \end{itemize} In analysis, \textit{weights} are frequently employed as they are beneficial in many situations.
+Given a function $F:E\to\mathbb{C}$, where $E\subset \mathbb{C}$, we define a composition operator for $f\in A(\mathbb T)$ whose range is contained in $E$.
+We restate combined classical Wiener-L\'evy and Katznelson theorem as follows: \begin{theorem}[Wiener-L\'evy-Katznelson] A composition operator $T_F$ maps $A(\mathbb T)$ into $A(\mathbb T)$ if and only if $F$ is real analytic in $E.$ \end{theorem} In analysis, \textit{weights} are frequently employed as they are beneficial in many situations (e.g. to quantify the growth and decay conditions).
 In fact, to study the behavior of functions around a certain point (and asymptotic behavior), weights are used to ignore their oscillations at infinity.
-This has many applications in various fields of analysis such as signal theory, frame theory, sampling theory, Gabor analysis, etc.; for instance, refer to \cite{Badi,Ba,kb3,Gro,Gr,Bal25} and references therein.
+This has many applications in various fields of analysis such as signal theory, frame theory, sampling theory, Gabor analysis, etc.; for instance, refer to \cite{Badi,Ba,kb3,Gro,Gr, Bal25,FeiWeight1979, GroWeight2007, Ku} and references therein.